Lucius Fox: Publication history

 Lucius Fox was created by writer Len Wein and penciller John Calnan and first appeared in Batman #307 (January 1979).

 Fictional character biography

 As CEO and President of Wayne Enterprises, Lucius Fox is one of Bruce Wayne's closest allies.
-He is an experienced businessman, entrepreneur, and inventor who unknowingly runs the business interests that supply weapons, gadgets, vehicles, and armor for Bruce Wayne to use when he fights crime as the vigilante Batman.
+He is an experienced businessman, entrepreneur, and inventor who runs the business interests that supply weapons, gadgets, vehicles, and armor for Bruce Wayne to use when he fights crime as the vigilante Batman.
 The character is depicted as being aware that Bruce Wayne is Batman, having replaced Alfred Pennyworth in cave operations, after Alfred's untimely death at the hands of Bane.

 Business career

 Lucius Fox is regarded as having the "Midas Touch", an ability to turn failing businesses into successful conglomerates, and is consequently a highly sought-after businessman throughout the corporate world.
 Fox is called in to the failing Wayne Enterprises and brings balance to both Bruce Wayne's private and business finances.
 In Batman Confidential, he is shown heading the project that produced the prototype that would become the Batwing.
 He also manages the particulars of the Wayne Foundation while Bruce dictates the organization's general policies.
 Since then, Fox has been approached repeatedly by other companies seeking his expertise.
 After overcoming the original challenge of returning Wayne Enterprises to its former glory, Fox has elected to stay, having been given an unparalleled freedom in the company.

 In Batman: Haunted Knight, it is explained that a young Bruce Wayne rescued Lucius Fox from muggers in Paris.
 Later, Fox asked him if he wants to start a foundation for charity, to which Bruce agrees many years later, deciding that not all of his money has to go to crime fighting.

 Bruce Wayne, as Batman, originally forms the Outsiders to rescue Fox from Baron Bedlam.
 When Fox later suffers a stroke, Bruce makes sure that Fox gets the best care possible and supports him and his family.